The following items are available to help SURF participants:

 Poster Formatting Tips

-During the, Presenting Your Research: Scientific Poster Workshop, Kathy Sutphin provided an overview of how to make a poster for a scientific poster presentation.
+During the, Presenting Your Research: Scientific Poster Workshop, Kathy Sutphin provides an overview of how to make a poster for a scientific poster presentation.
 The .pdf version of the presentation is available below and provides the basics of designing, formatting and presenting a scientific poster.

 Please be aware that there is a cost for one sheet poster or banner printing; therefore a PS ChartString or other authorization is needed before a request can be processed.